-The demonstrators shouted "democracy" and waved banners against the planned legislative changes for monitoring.
-The measures would increase government access to digital data and allow more police surveillance.
+The protesters shouted “democracy” and waved banners against the proposed legislative changes for surveillance.
+The measures would increase government access to digital data and allow police to be more closely monitored.

-"We want our democracy and freedom to be preserved," one of the organizers said.
+“We want our democracy and freedom to be preserved,” said one of the organizers.

-"Our privacy, our intimacy is threatened, we should be monitored even in our homes online" Mateusz Kijowski, head of the Committee for the Defense of Democracy, said to the demonstrators.
-On a banner in Warsaw was read: "They are to hear, not to listen"
+"Our privacy, our intimacy is threatened, we should be monitored online in our homes," Mateusz Kijowski, head of the Committee for the Defense of Democracy, told the demonstrators.
+A banner in Warsaw read: “You should hear, not listen”

 The protesters (about 10.000) in Warsaw marched to the presidential palace

-"Europe, we apologize for it", these posters were also seen in Warsaw.
-Another character, said "Happy New Year 1984," an obvious reference to the authoritarian state in George Orwell's novel 1984.
-The crowd gathered in front of Prime Minister Beata Szydlo's office in front of President Andrzej Duda's Palace.
+“Europe, we apologize for you”, these posters could also be seen in Warsaw.
+Another sign said "Happy New Year 1984", an obvious reference to the authoritarian state in George Orwell's novel 1984.
+The crowd then gathered outside the office of Prime Minister Beata Szydlo in front of the palace of President Andrzej Duda.